Roasted Pork Leg – Hornado de Chancho

 - Rub or drizzle the lime juice all over the pork leg,

-- Prepare the “aliño” by mixing the crushed garlic, ground cumin, salt and pepper.
+- To prepare the “aliño” marinade you can mix the crushed garlic, ground cumin, salt and pepper directly in a bowl.
 If you want the extra rich red color, you can also add a tablespoon of achiote or annato powder to the mix.
 An easier option is to blend the whole garlic cloves with the onion/shallot, the spices, and a cup of beer.

-- For extra flavor in the meat itself, make several deep incisions on the meaty parts of pork leg and begin stuffing the incisions with some of the “aliño” mix.
-You can also score or cut into the skin, either simple vertical or horizontal lines or a cross hatch patter, if you want it to have that look, or if you prefer you can keep the skin completely intact - either option will work for this roasted pork hornado.
+- For extra flavor in the meat itself, make several deep incisions on the meaty parts of pork leg and begin stuffing the incisions with the “aliño” or blended marinade mix.
+You can also score or cut into the skin, either simple vertical or horizontal lines or a cross hatch patter, if you want it to have that look, or if you prefer you can keep the skin completely intact – either option will work for this roasted pork hornado.

 - Let the pork leg marinate and rest for 24-72 hours in the fridge.
 You can turn the leg around as need (or use the marinating bag to help concentrate the marinade all around the leg).